-The CHR is a cloud-based electronic medical record that runs using Google Chrome.
+The TELUS Collaborative Health Record (CHR) is a cloud-based electronic medical record that runs using Google Chrome.
 Most functions should load in just a few seconds, except some more labour-intensive functions such as Analytics reports or performing chart exports.

 When something is taking a long time to load, always try refreshing your browser as a first step.
-This will reload the CHR application on your computer.
+This reloads the CHR application on your computer.

 Several factors can influence the speed of the CHR and loading time.
 While sometimes the slowness may be related to an issue in the CHR, common causes of slowness are factors that are within your control.

 Internet connection speed, and the number of people accessing the CHR simultaneously

 Check your current internet speed on a speed test website, such as www.fast.com.
 We recommend a minimum of 15 Mbps download and 10 Mbps upload.

 If you are sharing the network connection with other users and they are engaging in video visits or uploading/downloading a large number of files, this will impact the network speed and you may require a faster network connection.

 Ensure your computer meets our hardware and software requirements.